marinsucks/marinsucks/README.md

 ## Hello World!

-I'm **Marin Becker**, a student at 42 Paris where I started my cursus in November 2023.
+I'm **Marin Becker**, a student at 42 Paris where I began my journey in November 2023.

-📚 I’ve completed all my **C** projects at 42 and am now working on **C++** and general **IT** projects.
-During my spare time, I'm also learning **web development** and **system administration** by coding and maintaining my own personal website from scratch.
+📚 I’ve completed all my **C** and **C++** projects, and I’m now diving into new technologies with a focus on **DevOps** and **full-stack development**.
+In my free time, I explore system administration and web development by building and maintaining my own personal website from scratch.

-🧑🏻‍💻 My goal is to eventually work as a devops engineer.
-Next step: getting my first internship!
+🧑🏻‍💻 I’m currently looking for my **first internship** in DevOps or full-stack development to gain hands-on experience and level up my skills.

-✌️ Apart from work, I love creating awful melodies on the bass and getting my butt kicked by black belts in Brazilian Jiu Jitsu!
+✌️ When I’m not coding, you’ll probably find me getting strangled on the mats in Brazilian Jiu Jitsu or laying down some questionable basslines in my room :)

 ### Contact

-For any questions or inquiries, feel free to contact me on [hello@marinbecker.me](mailto:hello@marinbecker.me).
-Also, go take a look at [marinbecker.me](https://www.marinbecker.me) :)
+Feel free to reach out at [hello@marinbecker.me](mailto:hello@marinbecker.me) — and don’t forget to check out [marinbecker.me](https://www.marinbecker.me) 👀